unsaved/gradle-javaPropFile-plugin/README.txt

       AND TESTED IN THE SOURCE CODE REPOSITORY TRUNK , BUT IS NOT IN A PUBLIC RELEASE YET.

+    + Provides Gradle Copy Filter that works just like Gradle's filter { String line -> output one line }
+      but with good performance and without the limitations.
+      See 'ContentAsStringFilter' below.
+      THIS FILTER IS FULLY IMPLEMENTED AND TESTED IN THE SOURCE CODE REPOSITORY TRUNK , BUT IS NOT IN A PUBLIC RELEASE YET.

 CONSTRAINTS
     Property names references may not begin the following characters ! - .
     E.g., you may define a property with name "!varName", but you can't